2. Types of grave

 One grave is for the burial of bodies and the other is for the burial of cremated remains.

-The grave is normally dug deep enough for up to two body burials, and at some cemeteries the graves may also be big enough to take up to four sets of cremated remains.
+The grave is normally dug deep enough for up to two body burials, and the graves are big enough to take up to four sets of cremated remains, in bio degradable caskets.
 Alternatively full grave plots may be used exclusively for cremated remains.

 Some plots are set aside exclusively for the burial of cremated remains.
-You are able to place a flat stone memorial tablet which is flush with the grass.
-All other ashes plots are covered in grass.
+Our ashes plots have space for two sets of cremated remains in bio degradable caskets.
+You are able to place a flat stone or desk tablet style memorial tablet on an ashes plot.

 Excavation of Ashes Plots